 This course addresses what has been called, "Perhaps the major mission movement of the 21st Century:" Business as Mission (BAM).
 It explains what it is, how to do it and the cost of doing it.
-It defines BAM and shows its relationship to the broader, God-driven Marketplace Mission Movement (MMM), explains the four camps of the MMM, their relationship to the scales, levels and methods of integrating the Christian faith into a business.
+It defines BAM and shows its relationship to the broader, God-driven Marketplace Mission Movement (MMM), explains the four camps of the MMM, their relationship to the ecclesiastical church, BAM's basic beliefs and biblical roots, and the stages, levels and methods of integrating the Christian faith into a business.